doinab/constellation-lines/README.md

 -------------------

 The map of 75 sky cultures below.
 The .json format currently has 34 (this number is growing).
 The number in parentheses counts constellations with line figures.
-Note: the .json data contains more lined constellations compared to this map: +1 in Kolam and +1 in Pardhi, and +5 cultures (Iroquois with 3, Bororo with 16, Mocovi with 8, Toba with 3, Ava Guarani with 4 lined constellations, but many other star groups and names for stars and other sky objects).
+Note: the .json data contains more lined constellations compared to this map: +1 in Kolam and +1 in Pardhi, and +6 Native American cultures (Iroquois with 3, Bororo with 16, Mocovi with 8, Toba with 3, Ava Guarani with 4, Tewa with 10 lined constellations, but many other star groups and names for stars and other sky objects).

 ![culture_map_annotated](https://github.com/doinab/constellation-lines/assets/3672108/7b8739a4-d4d2-4b43-804d-0aa2b2100e70)